mjribeiro/mjribeiro.github.io/_pages/cv.md

 ======
 * Final year PhD student in biomedical engineering and machine learning (ML)
 * Industry experience across 1.5 years at The Technology Partnership (TTP) and Intel
-* Seeking post-PhD role as AI/ML research scientist or engineer
+* Seeking post-PhD role as AI/ML research scientist or engineer starting from July 2024
 * Distinction in postgraduate MRes in AI.
 High 2:1 MEng (Hons) in Electrical and Electronic Engineering from the University of Bath, with a First Class in the MEng project component.
 * Multiple journal and conference publications (Journal of Neuroscience Methods, Frontiers journals, IEEE Engineering in Medicine & Biology Conference (EMBC), Micromachines).